B.L.T. (album)

-B.L.T. is a 1981 long-playing [LP] vinyl music album by Jack Bruce (formerly of Cream), Robin Trower (formerly of Procol Harum) and Bill Lordan (former drummer of Sly and the Family Stone, the Robin Trower Band and Gypsy).
+B.L.T. is a 1981 album by Robin Trower (formerly of Procol Harum), Jack Bruce (formerly of Cream) and Bill Lordan (former drummer of Sly and the Family Stone, the Robin Trower Band and Gypsy).
 This is the first Robin Trower album to feature Jack Bruce on bass and vocals and the last to feature Bill Lordan on drums.
 It reached number 37 on the Billboard 200 in May 1981.

 Track listing

 All tracks composed by Robin Trower and Keith Reid, except where indicated.